fmemuir/COASTGUARD/README.md

 5. Export boundaries and relevant metadata to a `.pkl` file and a shapefile of lines.

 ## Roadmap
-This code is live and the master branch is being updated often (weekly).
+This code is live and the master branch is being updated often (daily to weekly).
 If you clone this repo, please update it regularly with `git pull`!

 ## Contributions
 We are in testing phase and not currently taking contributions, but please [reach out to Freya](mailto:f.muir.1@research.gla.ac.uk) with suggestions!